 Oftentimes in B2B marketing, little thought is given to internal corporate branding.
 Many companies put their best foot forward when it comes to their external branding, whether that be their website or their brochure.
 However, they often fall short when it comes to internal workplace branding.

 Internal branding is just as important as external branding.
 It provides companies with an opportunity to get their message across to potential clients visiting their facility.
-For many B2B companies, the internal facility is often the first tangible thing customers see, it is an opportunity to tell your story.
+For a B2B agency, the internal facility is often the first tangible thing customers see, it is an opportunity to tell your story.
 Internal branding also provides companies with an opportunity to engage with their employees.
 The way you want clients and employees to perceive your company should begin internally, with your employees.
 Employees are often disconnected from the brand, and don’t have a clear understanding of the company’s mission or core value.
 Internal corporate branding presents companies with an opportunity to change this.